 2. Floating Market Lembang

 Local markets are a must in any city you visit, whether traveling to NYC, Indonesia or beyond.
-In Bandung, the Floating Market Lembang is where you can savor all the local specialties — small snacks and larger meals — in one afternoon.
+In Bandung, the Floating Market Lembang is where you can savor all the local specialties — Indonesian fried snacks and larger meals — in one afternoon.
 The colorful floating stalls sit on a scenic man-made lake where you can rent canoes and water cycles.
 Activities like rabbit feeding, boat rides and choo choo train rides are also available.

 Note that while the market should take about 30 minutes to get to by car, weekend traffic in the area can make the journey more like an hour.